Formulas & Real-Time Calculations

 - Electric Vehicle (EV)

-The calculator automatically applies the latest fuel prices or electricity rates for your selected option.
+The calculator automatically applies the latest fuel prices, electricity rates, or LPG cylinder prices for your selected option.

 Step 3: Choose Your City

 Select your city from the available list.
-Fuel prices vary across India, and choosing the correct city ensures accurate calculations based on local petrol, diesel, CNG, or electricity rates.
+Fuel and LPG prices vary across India, and choosing the correct city ensures accurate calculations based on local petrol, diesel, CNG, electricity, or LPG cylinder rates.

 Step 4: Enter Vehicle Efficiency